scuzzilla/rpki-arch/README.md

 ## RPKI IT Infrastructure Setup

-[nlnetlabs](https://www.nlnetlabs.nl/) is one of the main reference when it comes to the RPKI topic: they wrote extremely clear [Documentation](https://rpki.readthedocs.io/) & last but not least they developed some of they key software components I also utilized within (My)Lab Infrastructure:
+[nlnetlabs](https://www.nlnetlabs.nl/) is one of the main reference when it comes to the RPKI topic: they wrote extremely clear [Documentation](https://rpki.readthedocs.io/) & last but not least they developed some of they key software components I (also) utilized within (My)Lab Infrastructure:

-- [Krill](https://krill.docs.nlnetlabs.nl/) classified as Certificate Authority Software.
-Mainly responsible for Forging and Publishing the ROAs to the Parent Certification Authority.
+- [Krill](https://krill.docs.nlnetlabs.nl/) can be classified as "Certificate Authority Software" and it's mainly responsible for Forging and Publishing the ROAs to the Parent Certification Authority.

-- [RTRTR](https://rtrtr.docs.nlnetlabs.nl/) classified as RTR (RPKI-to-router protocol) Server Software ([RFC 6810 (v0)](https://tools.ietf.org/html/rfc6810.html) & [RFC 8210 (v1)](https://tools.ietf.org/html/rfc8210.html)).
+- [RTRTR](https://rtrtr.docs.nlnetlabs.nl/) can be classified as RTR (RPKI-to-router protocol) Server Software ([RFC 6810 (v0)](https://tools.ietf.org/html/rfc6810.html) & [RFC 8210 (v1)](https://tools.ietf.org/html/rfc8210.html)).
-Mainly responsible for Dispatching the validated ROAs to the BGP routers.
+Its main job is to dispatch the validated ROAs to the BGP routers.

 Other than nlnetlabs [OpenBSD's](https://www.openbsd.org) [rpki-client](https://www.rpki-client.org/) is with no doubt the core component of the whole solution - responsible for: